-Reducing slip and fall accidents has an increasing demand to avoid occupational injuries.
-Slip resistance of flooring materials is one of the major environmental factors affecting walking.
+There is a growing interest in reducing slip and fall accidents to avoid occupational injuries.
+Slip resistance of flooring materials is one of the major environmental factors affecting walking stability.
 Floor slip resistance may be quantified using the static coefficient of friction.
-In the USA, the static coefficient of friction of 0.5 has been recommended as the slip-resistant standard for unloaded, normal walking conditions [1].
-Higher the static coefficient of friction values may be required for safe walking when handling loads.
-In Europe, [2], it was suggested that a floor was "very slip-resistant" if the coefficient of friction was 0.3 or more.
-A floor with the coefficient of friction between 0.2 and 0.29 was "slip resistant".
-A floor was classified as "unsure" if its coefficient of friction was between 0.15 and 0.19.
-A floor was "slippery" and "very slippery" if the coefficient of friction was lower than 0.15 and 0.05, respectively.
+In the USA, the static coefficient of friction of 0.5 is recommended as the slipresistant standard for unloaded, normal walking conditions [1].
+Higher static coefficient of friction values may be required for safe walking when handling loads.
+In Europe, [2], it is suggested that a floor is "very slip-resistant" if the coefficient of friction is 0.3 or more.
+A floor with the coefficient of friction falling within the range 0.2 and 0.29 is considered "slip resistant".
+A floor is classified as "unsure" if its coefficient of friction falls within the range 0.15 and 0.19.
+A floor is "slippery" and "very slippery" if the coefficient of friction is lower than 0.15 and 0.05, respectively.
 These classifications were established to quantify the risk associated with slipping and falling.
 The subjective ranking of floor slipperiness was compared with the static coefficient of friction (μ) and found that the two measures were consistent, [3, 4].
 It was concluded that human subjects could discriminate floor slipperiness reliably.
 Many state laws and building codes have established that a static $\mu \ge 0.50$ represents the minimum slip resistance threshold for safe floor surfaces.
-Furthermore, the Americans with Disabilities Act Accessibility Guidelines [5, 6] contain advisory recommendations for static coefficient of friction of $\mu \ge 1$ 0.60 for accessible routes (e.g. walkways and elevators) and $\mu \ge 0.80$ for ramps.
+Furthermore, the Americans Disabilities Act Accessibility Guidelines [5, 6] contain advisory recommendations for static coefficient of friction of $\mu \ge 0.60$ for accessible routes (e.g. walkways and elevators) and $\mu \ge$ 0.80 for ramps.